BT-DLR/PermasVmap/README.md

 ## Authors and acknowledgment
 Nadine Barth and Oliver Kunc were the initial main developers.

+## Citing
+See the DOI link at the top.

 ## License
 Licensed under the Apache License, Version 2.0, see [LICENSE](LICENSE).